 Representing clients facing Nassau County cell phone tickets

 New York State has always been on the front line of cell phone laws.
 New York was the first state to ban cell phone use while driving a vehicle without the assistance of hands-free methods.
-Albany passed the first cell phone bill in 2001 right on the verge of its wide popularity.
+Albany passed the first cell phone bill in 2001, right on the verge of its wide popularity.
 Legislatures saw the effects of cell phone use on drivers across the state.
 While the violation was originally a mere infraction with a small fine, lawmakers have since realized the seriousness of the situation.
 The laws have changed dramatically and so have the abilities of cell phones.
-Now, cell phones have the ability to send and receive text messages, emails, allow one to search the web, get directions and even video chat.
-With a rise in ability comes a rise in people putting themselves and others on the road in danger because illegal use.
+Now, cell phones can send and receive text messages, emails, allow one to search the web, get directions and even video chat.
+As cell phones have expanded their capabilities, people have become more and more distracted, putting themselves and others on the road in danger.
 In response, New York State has become one of the strictest states with the harshest laws related to cell phone use.
-When once law enforcement may or may not pull you over for using a cell phone, now are proactively seeking out people illegally using cell phones.
+At one time, law enforcement may or may not pull you over for using a cell phone.
+Now, law enforcement proactively seeks out individuals illegally using cell phones.
 If you have been issued a cell phone violation ticket, don’t be fooled.
 You are in a serious situation and you need an attorney.
 A cell phone ticket has become one of the most serious tickets one can get on the road today.
 If you need our legal services, contact Grunwald & Seman, P.C.

 A cell phone violation: consequences